Key takeaways

 Alternatives to omeprazole

-• H2 blockers: H2 blockers are commonly used for heartburn, duodenal ulcers, and erosive esophagitis.
+- H2 blockers: H2 blockers are commonly used for heartburn, duodenal ulcers, and erosive esophagitis.
 Similar to PPIs, H2 blockers are available as both prescription and OTC drugs.
-However, they work differently than PPIs, as they block the receptors on stomach cells to decrease gastric acid secretion.
+However, they work differently from PPIs, as they block the receptors on stomach cells to decrease gastric acid secretion.
 As with all medications, there are pros and cons to using an H2 blocker.
-On one hand, they can be more effective than antacids.
+On the one hand, they can be more effective than antacids.
 However, they may be less effective than PPIs.
 Examples include Pepcid (famotidine), Tagamet (cimetidine), and Axid (nizatidine).

-• Antacids: Antacids, such as Tums or Rolaids, relieve heartburn quickly.
+- Antacids: Antacids, such as Tums or Rolaids, relieve heartburn quickly.
 They can start working within minutes, but the effects don’t last as long as those of H2 blockers or PPIs.

-• Carafate (sucralfate): Carafate is a drug used to treat and prevent ulcers.
+- Carafate (sucralfate): Carafate is a drug used to treat and prevent ulcers.
 It works by coating the ulcer, protecting it from stomach acid, and allowing it to heal.
 It tends to cause fewer side effects than PPIs, but it may be less effective.

-• Apple cider vinegar and aloe vera syrup: A small amount of research supports using apple cider vinegar and aloe vera syrup for GERD.
+- Apple cider vinegar and aloe vera syrup: A small amount of research supports using apple cider vinegar and aloe vera syrup for GERD.
 However, these remedies may not be right for everyone.
 Discuss their use with a healthcare provider before adding these natural ingredients to your treatment plan.

-• Lifestyle changes: Certain lifestyle changes may help treat GERD.
+- Lifestyle changes: Certain lifestyle changes may help treat GERD.
 These include quitting smoking, elevating the head of the bed, and limiting caffeine, soda, alcohol, chocolate, and fatty foods.

 The bottom line